You have heard how meditation is good for your health. Here are is an easy-to-learn two-step beginning meditation script.

 Benefits of Meditation

-You will tap into the benefits of this meditation practice immediately.
-It can reduce feelings of anxiety the first time you meditate.
-We become more familiar with our emotions and bodies.
-And it introduces us to a restful oasis.
-Thus, giving our active mind a place to recharge.
+You will tap into the benefits of this meditation practice immediately, it reduces the feelings of stress and anxiety the first time you use them.
+Since it teaches us to focus inward, we become more familiar with our emotions and bodies so we can spot problems earlier, before they become major ones.
+It is a reset button for the brain, it’s an oasis giving our active mind a place to rest and recharge.

 The goals here are twofold.
 First, we are getting more in touch with our bodies.
 Second, we are enhancing our observational skills.
 Another critical point, most seated forms of meditation have these two elements at their core.